ScienceGamez/pygame_cards/docs/tutorial.rst

 `pygame_cards` provides you with a base set of cards.

-TODO: write how to use it.
+If you don't care about how one can create cards, jump to :ref:`tuto_fist_card_game`

 Creating a new card game